joshbrew/HEG_ESP32_Delobotomizer/README.md

 For now, you can follow along from the [original repo](https://github.com/moothyknight/HEG_ESP32) on how to install the chrome extension.
 This is being phased out due to the superior PWA format.

+### If your browser won't identify the USB connection, try installing the VCP for Windows (or Mac) drivers here: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers

 ## Firmware

 The Firmware folder contains a .bin file that you can use via the on-board web interface to update the device.
 There are Arduino libraries and firmware code files for custom code, you will need the ESP32 module additionally for Arduino.